davea42/libdwarf-code/CODINGSTYLE.md

 makes it easier to stop( in debugger) or add a printf in case this is a point where things might be going wrong somehow.

+Note the space between if and the left parenthesis.

 Also see "Managing nested blocks" just above.